hdknr/hdknr.github.com/docs/identity/sources/backplane.txt

 2. Identity/Login Published on Backplane Server Channel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The user signs in to the website, and an Identity/Login message is published onto the Backplane Server channel.
+The user signs in to the website, and an **Identity/Login** message is published onto the Backplane Server :ref:`channel`.

-The Engage or Capture widgets must be configured to publish this message.
+The :term:`Engage` or :term:`Capture` :term:`widgets` must be configured to publish this message.

 Engage Widget